LosKeeper/FriPiPi/README.md

 # FriPiPi

-An app wich indicate where to find free public toilet.
+An app wich indicate where to find free public toilet on a map.